Electricity Market Power, Manipulation Regulation and Enforcement

 April 20-21, 2021 | Online, Central Time

-- Developing an understanding of market power and market manipulation, including how they differ
+- Develop an in depth understanding of actions that trigger market power and manipulation concerns, including how they differ

-- Market participant measures to safeguard against violations
+- Learn the measures that market participants take to safeguard against violations

 - Review the concepts of electricity market power and market manipulation